Puzur-Inshushinak: Akkadian period

 in the Linear Elamite script (right to left).

 Early on his inscriptions were in Akkadian but over time they came to be also in Linear Elamite.
 He built extensively on the citadel at Susa, and encouraged the use of the Linear Elamite script to write the Elamite language.
-This may be seen as a reaction against Sargon's attempt to force the use of Akkadian.
 Most inscriptions in Linear Elamite date from the reign of Kutik-Inshushinak.

 Ur III period

 At the beginning of Ur III period, inscriptions of Ur-Nammu (r.
 2112-2094 BC) refer to Puzur-Inshushinak.
 He conquered numerous cities in central Mesopotamia, including Eshnunna and Akkad, and probably Akshak.
 His conquests probably encroached considerably on Gutian territory, gravely weakening them, and making them unable to withstand the Neo-Sumerian revolt of Utu-hengal.

 It is now known that his reign in Elam overlapped with that of Ur-Nammu of Ur-III, although the previous lengthy estimates of the duration of the intervening Gutian dynasty and rule of Utu-hengal of Uruk had not allowed for that synchronism.
 Ur-Nammu, who styled himself "King of Sumer and Akkad" is probably the one who, early in his reign, reconquered the northern territories that had been occupied by Puzur-Inshushinak, before going on to conquer Susa.